aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 Claude hooks are bash commands that run at different lifecycle moments such as session start, pre compact, and on stop.
 Key moments include startup, resume, clear, and various tool use stages like pre tool use and post tool use.

+You can check all registered hooks with the `/hooks` command.

 You can specify the events to listen to and a file to run on those events, and you do all this from a json file.

 If you want to create a claude command that can easily create hooks for you, use this command: